What we do

 Former local BBC, GWR & Cable TV presenter and producer, Shirley joined SWINDON 105.5 prior to launch & led the application to get our Ofcom licence to broadcast.

-Well known local broadcaster for 4 decades; she now leads the Award winning volunteer-based organisation.
+Well known local broadcaster; she leads the Award winning volunteer-based Radio Station.

-Awarded the High Sheriff of Wiltshire Award in 2014 for dedication and long service to the community; & is a Deputy Lieutenant of Wiltshire.
+Awarded the High Sheriff of Wiltshire Award in 2014 for dedication and long service to the community; and is a Deputy Lieutenant of Wiltshire.

 What we believe

 We have a totally different concept to other Radio Stations in the area.
 Presenters, admin and technical teams are volunteers learning new skills and sharing their knowledge and experience with others, at the same time as helping provide a radio service for Swindon, engaging with and supporting the local community.